poenneby/practical-clojurescript/README.md

 ```

 In `monument-page` we get the id of the monument from the url.
-This id is then used to filter out the `first` monument in the state matching the reference.
+This id is then used to filter out the `first` monument matching the reference.

 The `<monument>` component extract variables from the monument and render the information.